jmorgancusick/audibene-devops-challenge/README.md

-# Microsoft-SAPI-service
+# audibene-devops-challenge
-A service for text to speech conversion using Microsoft's Speech Application Programming Interface
+A default django-admin server

 Build with: